US$ 1950pp

 Getting to the Lobuche Peak climbing region

-After you arrive in Kathmandu, if you have not completed the online trip briefing, you will participate in a trek briefing.
-During the briefing, we will provide vital information about the trek and recheck your luggage to ensure you have not missed packing the required gear and equipment.
-On the trip departure day, we will take you to Tribhuvan International Airport for a flight to Lukla - the region where the Lobuche peak lies.
-The flight will take you around 40 minutes.
-When you land in Lukla, you will find yourself in a very new and unique environment - surrounded by high peaks.
+After you arrive in Kathmandu, if you have not completed the online trip briefing, you will participate in an in-person trek briefing.
+During the briefing, we will provide vital information about the trek and recheck your luggage to ensure you have packed all the required gear and equipment.
+On the trip departure day, we will take you to Tribhuvan International Airport for a flight to Lukla — the region where Lobuche Peak lies.
+The flight will take around 40 minutes.
+Once you land in Lukla, you’ll find yourself in a completely new and unique environment, surrounded by high peaks.

 You can enjoy hot showers and use Wi-Fi at tea houses/lodges, but you need to pay the service charge.